 D. Course boards shall be displayed prior to the warning signal.
-If after displaying a course, the Race Committee decides to change the course prior to the warning signal, it shall attempt to notify racers on VHF Channel 68 and make multiple sounds with a horn.
-This changes RRS 27.1.
+If, after displaying a course, the Race Committee decides to change the course prior to the warning signal, it shall make multiple sounds with a horn and also attempt to notify racers on VHF Channel 68.
+This modifies RRS 27.1.
 A course change after the warning signal should be made only after a delay (AP flag) has been signaled.
-Failure to receive the transmission or see visual signals will not relieve a boat from sailing the course properly, and is not grounds for redress.
+Failure to receive the transmission or see visual signals will not relieve a boat from sailing the course properly and is not grounds for redress.
 This modifies RRS 62.1(a).